martinelliemma/letitbee/README.md

 # 🐝LET IT BEE🍯
 digital system design project
-this is a university project whose aim is to chack if a swarm event is happening using an esp32 board, sound and temperature sensore, a weight scale and a gate to stop the queen from swarming.
+this is a university project whose aim is to check if a swarm event is happening using an esp32 board, sound and temperature sensore, a weight scale and a gate to stop the queen from swarming.
 It also send the user using telegram bot a notification of the swarming event and also the user can comunicate with the hive.

-la batteria non è molto accurata è meglio controllare il voltaggio
+There is also a file that can be used to monitor the hive all year: there is the cheacking on the production of honey and if during winter the hive have eaten all their food.
+The code is in continue evolution so check in time, it could change.

-## 📍 Feature
+## 📌 Feature
+✅ Temperature sensor reading
+✅ Sound sensor reading
+✅ Weight scale sensor reading
+✅ Grid to stop the queen from swarning
+✅ Open escape hole for swarming inside the honeybag
+✅ Wi-fi connection
+✅ Telegram interfacing
+✅ Programmable events with Telegram and monitoring
+✅ Viewing of the data on Webserial

-## Circuit
+## 💾 Circuit

 ## 📚 Used Libraries
 * WiFi.h